Servebolt/servebolt-optimizer/README.md

 #### 3.5.9
 * Added Error Log link to admin menu bar
 * Lots of updated [https://wpplugin.dev.servebolt.com/](filters documentation)
+* Bug fix - added check for REQUEST_METHOD to see if it exists before using it, stopping cron errors
 #### 3.5.8
 * Adapted clearing of menu cache transients to include 404 page reference transients
 * Updated installation and testing documentation